Skip to main contentAccessibility Statement

 Management arrangements

-The Proposals Maps will be prepared, consulted upon, and managed by the Planning Policy Executive Advisory Panel, reporting into the Executive.
-Adoption of policies that appear on the Proposals Maps will be considered by NNC Full Council.
+The Proposals Maps will be prepared, consulted upon, and managed by the Planning Communities Executive Advisory Panel, reporting into and adopted by the Executive.

 Resources required to produce the DPD